 - Employees who voluntarily resign before performing substantial duties generally may not be entitled to recover commissions after departure;

-- Employees who have been involuntarily terminated may be entitled to recover either a pro rata share of the commission or, in some cases, the full commission depending on the commission plan’s terms; and
+- Employees who have been involuntarily terminated may be entitled to recover either a pro rata share of the commission or, in some cases, the full commission, depending on the commission plan’s terms; and

 An employee who is denied commissions or bonuses may be able to proceed with a breach of contract claim and, under appropriate circumstances, fraud.
 Under

-What to Do to Recover Unpaid Commissions and Bonuses
+How to Recover Unpaid Commissions and Bonuses

 - Get your commission/bonus agreement in writing!